sawyercharlton/home/_pages/about.md

   - /about.html
 ---

 I was born in Shanxi, China, in 1998.
 I received my B.S. degree and M.Eng. degree at Beijing University of Posts and Telecommunications.
-I've explored a lot over the years.
+I have explored and thought about many things in the world extensively over the years.
 Now, I am ambitious and determined to do something big.

-I am focused on Artificial Intelligence and looking for a Ph.D. program in Canada 2025.
+I am focused on artificial intelligence and looking for a Ph.D. position in Canada 2025.